MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/category-search-page-overview.md

 ---
 # required metadata

-title: Quick tour of default category landing page & search results
+title: Quick tour of default category landing page and search results
-description:
+description: This topic provides an overview of the deault category landing page and search results in Dynamics 365 for Commerce e-Commerce.
-author: Ashish Harchwani
+author: josaw1
 manager: annbe
 ms.date: 08/30/2019
 ms.topic: article